 Buildings and Grounds is a Ministry where the sum of the parts is definitely greater than the whole.
 It is so much more than just the physical plant.
 This is truly a ministry that is connected to all other ministries within the Parish.

-Maintaining the building is instrumental in providing a friendly and welcoming atmosphere for spiritual worship on Sunday, and Harris Hall gives us the opportunity to promote fellowship through our weekly coffee hour, Adult Forum, Annual Shrove Tuesday Pancake Supper and occasional Pot Luck dinner.
+Maintaining the building is instrumental in providing a friendly and welcoming atmosphere for spiritual worship on Sunday, and the Parish Hall gives us the opportunity to promote fellowship through our weekly coffee hour, Adult Forum, Annual Shrove Tuesday Pancake Supper and occasional Pot Luck dinner.
 During Holy Week, our hall is transformed into a unique worship experience for Maundy Thursday and Good Friday services.

 The Christ Church property offers many opportunities for service, both internally and externally.
 We have a long list of volunteers that maintain the lawns and gardens on a weekly basis, and twice per year we have many volunteers come together for our Spring and Fall clean-up effort.
 Christ Church also provides opportunities for community service from outside groups, including the Phillips Exeter Academy annual Community Service Day.